bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ## 1. Vision and Goals

-* Set up react scaffolding using [create-react-app](https://github.com/facebook/create-react-app) and get familiar with redux
+* Set up react scaffolding using [create-react-app](https://github.com/facebook/create-react-app) and get familiar with redux.
-* (Crucial work!)Set up [ChRIS store UI](https://github.com/FNNDSC/ChRIS_store_ui) by using redux and then look at replacing [undux](https://github.com/bcherny/undux) with redux in chris store UI, which is a light version of redux
+* (Crucial work!)Set up [ChRIS store UI](https://github.com/FNNDSC/ChRIS_store_ui) by using redux and then look at replacing [undux](https://github.com/bcherny/undux) with redux in chris store UI, which is a light version of redux.
-* Get the data from the multi-party compute and create a component that diplays the output from the MPC API so that there is something pleasant the user can view from the results of the algorithm
+* Get the data from the multi-party compute and create a component that diplays the output from the MPC API so that there is something pleasant the user can view from the results of the algorithm.(But the order should be redux first then MPC second since the MPC integration won’t be ready for a little while)
+* Potential stretch goals: visualization of brain volume results.

 ## 2. Scope and Features
 Basically, the scope of project or in other word the users of service targets at: